OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 You may need to whitelist the IP addresses for the Azure Data Center that you're targeting.
 See [deploying to Azure via a Firewall](https://octopus.com/docs/deployments/azure) for more details.

 :::hint
-A newly created Service Principal can take several minutes before the credential test passes.
-If you've double-checked your credential values, wait 15 minutes and try again.
+It can take several minutes for your newly-created Service Principal to ass the credential test.
+If you've double-checked your credential values, wait 15 minutes then try again.
 :::

 ## Configure Octopus to deploy to Azure

-In your Octopus instance, add a Production environment by going to **{{Infrastructure, Environments, Add Environment}}**
+In your Octopus instance, add a production environment by going to **Infrastructure**, then **Environments**, and **Add Environment**.

-Go to **{{Infrastructure, Deployment Targets}}** and add an Azure Web App.
-Assign the Production environment and set a role (for example, azure) for the target.
-Choose the Azure account set up earlier and select your Azure Web application.
+Go to **Infrastructure**, then **Deployment Targets** and add an Azure Web App.
+Assign the production environment and set a role (for example, `azure`) for the target.

+Choose the Azure account you set up earlier and select your Azure Web application.
 Click **SAVE**.

-Create a project by going to **{{Projects, Add Project}}**
+Create a project by going to **Projects**, then **Add Project**.

-Go to the Process section.
-Add a `Deploy an Azure App Service step.`
+Go to the **Process** section.
+Add a **Deploy an Azure App Service step**.

 ### On Behalf of

-1. Choose the role (for example, azure)
+1. Choose the role (for example, `azure`)

 ### Deployments

 2. Select deploy from a zip, Java WAR, or NuGet package
-3. Choose the package from the built-in Library
+3. Choose the package from the built-in library

-Leave everything else with the defaults.
+Use the default settings for everything else.

 Go to your project and create a release.
-Click **{{SAVE, Deploy to Production, Deploy}}** and wait for the deployment to complete.
+Click **SAVE**, then **Deploy to Production**, then **Deploy**, and wait for the deployment to complete.

 ![Octopus Success](octopus-success.png "width=500")

-Go to your site URL [your-site].azurewebsites.net) to see the deployed Web application.
+Go to your site URL `[your-site].azurewebsites.net` to see the deployed web application.

 ![Random Quotes](randomquotes.png "width=500")

-## Post-Build
+## Post-build

-The Octopus Deploy Jenkins plugin can also be used to create releases and deployments from within Jenkins.
+The Octopus Deploy Jenkins plugin can also be used to create releases and deployments in Jenkins.

-In the dashboard of your Jenkins job, go to configure and add the following steps:
+In the dashboard of your Jenkins job, go to **Configure** and add the following steps:

 ### Post-build action: Create Release